Christie Brinkley, Tyra Banks & More Supermodels Whose Throwback Photos Are the Epitome of Perfection

 STEPHANIE SEYMOUR

-Seymore, now 49, gets her wings during a Victoria's Secret Fashion Show.
+Seymour, now 51, gets her wings during a Victoria's Secret Fashion Show.

 LINDA EVANGELISTA

-Evangelista, now 52, is mad about plaid as she sports a patterned coat over a red minidress at Oscar de la Renta's 1991 - 1992 fashion show in Paris.
+Evangelista, now 55, is mad about plaid as she sports a patterned coat over a red minidress at Oscar de la Renta's autumn-winter 1991-1992 fashion show in Paris.

 CLAUDIA SCHIFFER